Loading...

 Driving speed in Iceland is widely monitored by speed cameras, even in remote parts of the country.
 While some cameras are mounted on a pole on the side of the road, they can also be located in patrol vehicles.
 Warning signs are often positioned in advance of static speed cameras, but you won't always be warned about mobile speed cameras.

-Speeding isn’t the only way you could encounter fines in Iceland.
-Like all countries, there are other laws you can break on the road that don’t include going over the speed limit.
+Speeding isn't the only way you can encounter fines in Iceland.
+Like all countries, there are other laws you can break on the road that don't include going over the speed limit.

 At times, it can be difficult to determine where you are allowed or not allowed to park in Iceland.
 There are always clearly posted signs informing drivers of the rules and obligations surrounding parking.